Cyrille37/Resx2Word/resx2word/trunk/ReadMe.txt

 URL: http://resx.sourceforge.net

-Cnvert your Microsoft RESX 2.0 resource files into Microsoft Word 2003 documents (and vice-versa).
+Convert your Microsoft RESX 2.0 resource files into Microsoft Word 2003 documents (and vice-versa).
 The purpose of such a conversion is to let the translators work in a more convenient and familiar environment (i.e. MS Word) as opposed to raw XML files editor.

 =======================================================
 USAGE: resx2word.exe InputRESX OutputWORD